mydaisy2/RAVN/docs/source/index.rst

 a drone.
 A drone can be a quadrotor, airplane, car, or even boats.

-RAVN connects to the drone's flight controller through the mavlink protocol used by the APM & PIXHAWK class of controllers.
+RAVN connects to the drone's flight controller through the mavlink protocol used by the PIXHAWK class of controllers.
 This API enables the developer to send the drone GPS Cordinates and headings, read the realtime telemetry data, and easily do basic functions like takeoff or landing with a single line of code.